Online TCP Acknowledgment under General Delays: Introduction

-Fortunately, the deterministic adversarial sequence for Parking Permit is such that the next requested time is after all the permits bought by the algorithm so far.
-Thus, when the Parking Permit request arrives at time $t$, we give the request to the TCP Acknowledgment algorithm and simulate it into the future to see at what time $t^*$ it would acknowledge the request, assuming no further requests, and buy the corresponding permit that covers up till time $t^*$.
+Fortunately, the deterministic adversarial sequence for Parking Permit ensures that the next requested time is later than all the permits the algorithm has purchased so far.
+Thus, when the Parking Permit request arrives at time $t$, we pass it to the TCP Acknowledgment algorithm and simulate it into the future to determine at what time $t^*$ it would acknowledge the request, assuming no further requests, and purchase the corresponding permit that covers up to time $t^*$.
 Since the next Parking Permit request arrives after the permit expires, the next TCP Acknowledgment request also arrives after $t^*$.
-Since the TCP Acknowledgment algorithm is an online algorithm and the actual request sequence up till $t^*$ is identical to the simulation, the TCP Acknowledgment also acknowledges at time $t^*$.
-Thus, the TCP Acknowledgment algorithm and the Parking Permit algorithm behave identically and so we get the desired lower bound.
+Since the TCP Acknowledgment algorithm is online and the actual request sequence up to time $t^*$ matches the simulation, it also acknowledges at time $t^*$.
+Thus, the TCP Acknowledgment algorithm and the Parking Permit algorithm behave identically, yielding the desired lower bound.